shaggynick333/neumorph-calc/README.md

 # neumorph-calc
-A basic calculator which follows Neumorphic design pattern made using Vanilla JS
+A basic calculator which follows Neumorphic design pattern made using Vanilla JS and SASS